-[6/08] The Hussainsagar Exp.
-2701/2702, and the 7031/7032 Express share rakes in an interesting way.
-The 2701 (CSTM - Hyderabad) train has a composite First/Second AC coach, but on the return journey it does not have 1AC accommodation, using the rake from the other train.
-Similarly the 7032 (Hyderabad - CSTM) carrries a First/Second AC coach, but the 7031 does not because it gets the rake from the 7002.
+There are no such cases on IR anymore, but in the past the Hussain Sagar Exp.
+2701/2702, and the 7031/7032 Express shared rakes in an interesting way.
+The 2701 (CSMT - Hyderabad) train had a composite First/Second AC coach, but on the return journey it did not have 1AC accommodation, using the rake from the other train.
+Similarly the 7032 (Hyderabad - CSTM) carrried a First/Second AC coach, but the 7031 did not because it got the rake from the 7002.

 Trains with different routes on different gauges

-Wth the numerous gauge conversion projects going on, there have been a few trains that used different routes between their end-points on MG and BG.
-The Venkatadri Exp. to Tirupati existed in both MG and BG incarnations for quite a while [2/01]; the MG train used to go on the Guntakal - Dharmavaram - Pakala route while the BG version took the Guntakal - Gooty - Renigunta route.
+In the late 90s and early 2000's, there were a few trains that used different routes between their end-points on MG and BG.
+The Venkatadri Exp. to Tirupati existed in both MG and BG incarnations for quite a while; the MG train used to go on the Guntakal - Dharmavaram - Pakala route while the BG version took the Guntakal - Gooty - Renigunta route.

 Trains with more than one gauge change

-With the many sections undergoing gauge conversions, it is not unusual to find a service that runs in two portions, a part on BG and the rest of the route being on MG.
-However, there was a train, the Secunderabad-Jaipur Express [1/01] which ran in *3* portions: as an MG train from Secunderabad to Mudkhed, as a BG train from Mudkhed to Purna, and finally again as an MG train from Purna onwards.
+No such trains exist now, but in the recent past (early 2000s), the Secunderabad-Jaipur Express ran in 3 portions: as an MG train from Secunderabad to Mudkhed, as a BG train from Mudkhed to Purna, and finally again as an MG train from Purna onwards.

 Trains that run combined in only one direction